 \subsection{CrowdNav Simulation Environment}

-We leverage the CrowdNav simulation environment~\cite{Chen2019CrowdRobotIC} for training and evaluating our group aware RL policy.
-This environment provides a learning and simulation framework that allows us to model scenes of pedestrians and robots interacting while reaching their target goals.
+We leverage the CrowdNav simulation environment~\cite{Chen2019CrowdRobotIC} for training and evaluation.
+This environment provides a simulation framework that allows us to model scenes of pedestrians and robots interacting while reaching their target goals.
 We extend this framework by allowing groups of pedestrians to be instantiated with similar starting and end goals.
-We further leverage our group aware social force model described in the next section to model the motion of the groups of pedestrians as they interact with other pedestrians and the robot.
+We further leverage our group-aware social force model described in the next section to model the motion of the groups of pedestrians as they interact with other pedestrians and the robot.